 Talk about a view!
 The Vista House has been an iconic stop along Interstate-84 since 1918.
 With unbeatable views of the Columbia River Gorge, the Vista House offers travelers a chance to stop and appreciate the beauty.
 Designed to be a jaw-dropping experience, the Vista House is a gateway to the majestic scenery of the river below.
 The Vista House is located on Crown Point.
 Once named “Thor’s Height,” the site boasts natural wonders and sheer brilliance.
 Next time you’re looking for that picture-perfect spot, head to the Vista House for a magical experience.

 While it’s still a mystery as to where “What in the Sam Hill Were You Thinking?!” came from, there’s no question that the Columbia River Gorge holds an extraordinary past and future.
 The area allows adventurers from all over to marvel at its vast beauty.
 To continue your appreciation of the land, venture over to Carson Ridge Luxury Cabins.
 Built with nature in mind, Carson Ridge Luxury Cabins encompasses the natural charm of the Columbia River Gorge.
 Experience unfettered luxury and relaxation with your jetted tub, snack basket and more.
-Enjoy a complimentary hot breakfast each morning as you sip on a delicious cup of coffee.
+Enjoy a hot breakfast each morning as you sip on a delicious cup of coffee on your secluded porch.
 Complete your visit to the Pacific Northwest with an exceptional stay at Carson Ridge Luxury Cabins.